Anne D. Aylward

 U.S. DOT Volpe Center Director

-Anne Aylward is the director of the U.S. Department of Transportation’s John A. Volpe National Transportation Systems Center, a unique fee-for-service federal organization that conducts nearly $300 million annually in transportation technology and innovation projects supporting all the modes of U.S. DOT.
+Anne D. Aylward has served as director of the U.S. DOT Volpe National Transportation Systems Center in Cambridge, Massachusetts, since 2016.
+The Volpe Center is a unique fee-for-service federal organization that conducts more than $230 million annually in transportation technology and innovation projects.

-Aylward has more than 30 years’ experience in transportation planning, operations, and program management, and is a nationally recognized expert in freight and intermodal transportation planning, policy analysis, and operations.
+Prior to serving in this role, Aylward was the Volpe Center’s deputy director for Research and Technology.
+She has more than 30 years’ experience in transportation planning, operations, and program management, and is a nationally recognized expert in freight and intermodal transportation planning, policy analysis, and operations.

 Aylward began her career in public service with the Massachusetts Port Authority and served for 10 years as director of the Port of Boston.
 She began her federal career in 2006 as the Volpe Center’s chief of Transportation Planning.